-Elsewhere, Ji Bai meets with Ye Zi (Wu Xiao Yu) and he gives her the antique pipe as a gift.
+Elsewhere, Ji Bai meets with Ye Zi (Zhao Yuan Yuan) and he gives her the antique pipe as a gift.
 She appreciates his efforts to find her late father's personal belongings, yet she seems unable to let go of the past as she reiterates her belief regarding her uncle's involvement in her father's death.

 First Impressions: The cinematography is no joke, comparable to the k-dramas that I'm so used to watching.
 It shouldn't amaze me anymore but it does because it's miles apart from what I expect c-dramas to be.